element7-io/cookiecutter-aws-ecs-cluster/README.md

 ### Configuration

-**Create a `.cookiecutterrc` file in your home directory.** Cookiecutter will use the values from this file as defaults when executing templates.
+**Create a cookiecutter config file containing the configuration for your service.** Cookiecutter will use the values from the config file as defaults when bootstrapping this template.

-Here's an axample of a `.cookiecutterrc` file:
+Find a cookiecutter config file example below:
 ```
 default_context:
     # AWS settings